Why have I received a Security Notice and why has my account been suspended?

 This guide has details on how to read and understand the contents of the Security Notice email and report.
 It also has details of how to unsuspend your account your self from within your Krystal Client Area - but you should only do this once you understand the issue and are able to fix it.
 If the issue remains unresolved your account will be suspended again.

-We have a separate guide to help you get started with removing malware - but if you're not confident, you'll likely need to seek the assistance of a developer who can help you clean your site.
+We have a separate guide to help you get started with removing malware (link opens in a new window) - but if you're not confident, you'll likely need to seek the assistance of a developer who can help you clean your site.

 Why do we suspend your account?